11 tips and strategies to be successful in online learning

 - earn a certification

-This post provides you with many tips and strategies that you can adopt when learning online, on your own, whether a French course or another program.
+This post provides you with many tips and strategies that you can adopt when learning online, on your own, whether in a French course or another program.

 An overview of Distant education

 With the spread of the coronavirus, institutions have opted to cancel face-to-face classes and labs and moved their courses online.
+There are a large number of educational technology tools developed to support distant learning.
+The EdTech sector encompasses technologies that are used in teaching and learning online.

-Even before the global health threat of 2020, Research and Markets have forecasted that the Online Education Market will grow to US$ 350 Billion by 2025.
+Even before the global health threat of 2020, Research and Markets have forecasted that the online education market will grow to US$ 350 Billion by 2025.

 During the pandemic, language apps, virtual tutoring, video conferencing tools, or online learning software have seen a surge in their usage as reported in this study.